yanzhen4/yanzhen4.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year undergraduate student in UIUC majoring in Computer Science.
+I am a third-year undergraduate student at UIUC majoring in Computer Science.
-I am passionate about Machine Learning Research, and are currently participating in research and projects.
-I have become a member of the Data Mining Group (DMG) since Spring 2023, where I am fortuante to be advised by [Prof. Jiawei Han](http://hanj.cs.illinois.edu/), and be mentored by [Yu Zhang](https://yuzhimanhua.github.io/).
+I am a member of the Data Mining Group (DMG), where I am fortunate to be advised by [Prof. Jiawei Han](http://hanj.cs.illinois.edu/), and mentored by [Yu Zhang](https://yuzhimanhua.github.io/).

-This summer, I will be researching with Prof. Dan Roth's [Cognitive Computation Group](https://cogcomp.seas.upenn.edu/) in UPenn and [Prof. Jiaxuan You](https://cs.stanford.edu/people/jiaxuan/).
+In summer 2024, I was researching with Prof. Dan Roth's [Cognitive Computation Group](https://cogcomp.seas.upenn.edu/) in UPenn.

-My current research interests are Data Mining / Natural Language Processing, specifically text mining.
+My current research interests are Data Mining and Natural Language Processing, specifically text mining.

-I hope to make friends with other undergraduate students interested in AI Research.
-Feel free to reach out to me!

 What's new
 ======
+2024-07 I served as a sub-reviewer for ACL ARR.

+2024-05 I served as a sub-reviewer for CIKM 2024.

 2023-12-09 A paper on Entity Typing in Science and Software domain has been accepted by AAAI-24

-2023-10-22 I served as a sub-reviewer for TKDD.
+2023-10-22 I served as a sub-reviewer for TKDD 2023.

 2023-09-30 A paper on Chemical Reaction Extraction was accepted by EMNLP 2023 System Demonstration.